 (4) This section does not limit or otherwise affect the application of the Government Agreements Act 1979.

-[Section 6 amended by No. 60 of 2010 s.
+[Section 6 amended: No. 60 of 2010 s.
+6; No. 6 of 2018 s.
 6.]

 7A.
 Validation of certain licences

 (1) The Special Railway Licence (SRL) granted or purportedly granted pursuant to the Agreement clause 14(1)(a) before the commencement of the Railway and Port (The Pilbara Infrastructure Pty Ltd) Agreement Amendment Act 2010 section 7 is, and is taken always to have been, as valid as the SRL would have been if consent from each title holder in respect of the land affected by the SRL had been obtained as required by the Agreement clause 7(3).